 Method for Detecting Antibiotics in Vegetables

-The method used to detect and identify this wide range of antibiotics in vegetable samples is a relatively new one, involving the quick, easy, cheap, effective, rugged, and safe (so-called QuEChERS) procedure to prepare the sample for liquid chromatography and mass spectroscopic analysis using SCIEX ExionLC and QTRAP 4500 systems (Food Analytical Methods 2018;11:2857–2864).
-The QuEChERS technique is a simple, rapid, and cost-efficient method of extracting and preparing the sample for liquid chromatography tandem mass spectrometry (LC-MS/MS) (Anal Chem.
+The method used to detect and identify this wide range of antibiotics in vegetable samples is a relatively new one, involving the quick, easy, cheap, effective, rugged, and safe (so-called QuEChERS) procedure to prepare the sample for liquid chromatography and mass spectroscopic analysis using SCIEX ExionLC and QTRAP 4500 systems (Food Analytical Methods.
+2018;11:2857–2864).
+The QuEChERS technique is a simple, rapid, and cost-efficient method of extracting and preparing the sample for liquid chromatography tandem mass spectrometry (LC-MS/MS) (Annal Chem.
 2012;84(13):5677–5684).
 It requires less time and solvent than other methods to detect antibiotics, including solid-phase extraction (SPE) after ultrasonic, vortex, or vibration extraction.
 For the LC-MS/MS analysis of multiple antibiotic residues in different vegetable samples, the extraction timing and buffer system, dispersive solid-phase extraction (d-SPE) clean-up, and other parameters, such as those controlling for matrix effects, were also optimized (see Figure 1).

 Along with the improved extraction procedure, the research team also optimized the LC-MS/MS technique.
 It is common practice to use LC to separate out the analytes in the sample, and then transfer them into a triple quadrupole-based mass spectrometer (triple-quad) to further separate and scan the discrete analytes using a multiple reaction monitoring (MRM).
 However, using the triple-quad approach to detect and identify multiclass antibiotics can result in type I errors (false positives) due to interferences that have MRM transition signatures that coincide with those of the antibiotics.
-Type II errors (false negatives) may also occur, should the antibiotic analyte be present at a very low concentration, thus producing a weak response in the second transition (Food Analytical Methods 2018;11:2857–2864; Anal Chem.
+Type II errors (false negatives) may also occur, should the antibiotic analyte be present at a very low concentration, thus producing a weak response in the second transition (Food Analytical Methods.
+2018;11:2857–2864; Annal Chem.
 2012;84(13):5677–5684).
-Therefore, the team used a quadrupole linear ion trap mass spectrometer, which combines the rapid, multiple scanning functionality of a triple-quad with the sensitivity of a linear ion trap mass spectrometer (Food Analytical Methods 2018;11:2857–2864; Anal Chem.
+Therefore, the team used a quadrupole linear ion trap mass spectrometer, which combines the rapid, multiple scanning functionality of a triple-quad with the sensitivity of a linear ion trap mass spectrometer (Food Analytical Methods 2018;11:2857–2864; Annal Chem.
 2007;79(24):9372–9384).
 With such an advanced hybrid system, the SCIEX QTRAP 4500, coupled with the SCIEX ExionLC ultra-high performance LC system, the team were able to develop and validate their method to simply and reliably detect and identify multiple antibiotic residues from different classes (Food Analytical Methods 2018;11:2857–2864).